Flip flop thru-hikes

 This is a great option for college students who can’t begin their hikes until late spring and those who want to avoid the crowds.
 It also allows for the longest window of mild weather.
 Start in Harpers Ferry and reach Katahdin in August; return to Harpers Ferry around Labor Day; finish at Springer Mountain, Georgia in November.

-Do not start northbound from Harpers Ferry before about April 15, as weather conditions with such an early start can be unfavorable through much of the northern leg of the journey, and there will be virtually no other long-distance hikers on this part of the Trail.
+We advise not starting northbound from Harpers Ferry before about April 15, as weather conditions with such an early start can be unfavorable through much of the northern leg of the journey, and there will be virtually no other long-distance hikers on this part of the Trail.
 Faster hikers should start later or further south than Harpers Ferry so as not to reach Vermont before mud season (which ends Memorial Day) or New Hampshire when snow or snowmelt can make conditions treacherous.

 The ideal time to return to Harpers Ferry to complete the second leg is the end of August early September, when the early southbounders are starting to arrive.
 This will also minimize time spent hiking in high heat and humidity; northern Virginia is extremely hot and humid in August.
 Slower hikers who want to avoid prolonged cold at the southern end of the hike may choose to begin sooner, however.